quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

     ssthresh?:number, // in bytes

-    packet_number_space?:PacketNumberSpace, // mainly necessary if an implementation does not log other events (e.g., key_retired) that indicate the pn-space has changed

     // qlog defined
     packets_in_flight?:number, // sum of all packet number spaces in_recovery?:boolean, // high-level signal.
 For more granularity, see congestion_state_updated